Cities Area Transit: Routes

 Routes generally run from 6:00 am to 10:00 pm Monday-Friday, and 8:00 am to 10:00 pm on Saturday (No service is offered Sundays or federal holidays).
 A Night route covers the city from approximately 5:55 pm to 10:00 pm, with service finishing for the night at 10:00 pm.
 Routes operate once per hour unless otherwise noted.
 The #4 and #6 offer coordinated service once every 30 minutes along the University Avenue corridor (the individual branches operate once per hour).
 Additionally, the #12 and #13 complement each other, with the #12 operating eastbound, and becoming a westbound #13 on the return trip.
 A similar arrangement exists with the #8 and #9.
 The #10 and #11 offer 2 buses per hour between the central portion of East Grand Forks, and the Metro Transit Center.
-The #1 and #2 do not overlap, but interline at the Metro Transit Center.
+The #1 and #2 do not overlap but interline at the Metro Transit Center.

-Most routes pass by the Metro Transit Center (which is the location of the headquarters), at 450 Kittson Avenue, with the exception of the #8/9 and #12/13.
+Most routes pass by the Metro Transit Center (which is the location of the headquarters), at 450 Kittson Avenue, with the exception of the routes 8 and 9.

 Scheduled bus route details are listed below: